 In the near-IR, molecular features from CN and C$_2$ are present in the 0.9--1.7 $\mu$m spectral region of carbon stars, while water absorption features at $\sim$1.4 $\mu$m are present in O-rich stars.
 Using the {\em Hubble Space Telescope (HST)} Wide-Field Camera 3 \citep[WFC3;][]{Kimble2008} IR medium-band filters, which are sensitive to these molecular absorption features, \citet{Boyer2015c, Boyer2019} surveyed the inner M31 disc, successfully classifying the AGB populations as either C- or M-type and determining the C/M ratio, which is an established indicator of metallicity \citep[e.g.][]{Cioni2003}.
 This technique has also been used by \citet{Boyer2017} to characterise the atmospheric chemistry of dust-producing AGB stars in metal-poor dwarf irregular galaxies.

-In this paper, we present our newly obtained {\em HST} observations of M32 using the medium-band WFC3/IR filters to unambiguously identify carbon- and oxygen-rich AGB stars.
+Using {\em Spitzer} \cite{Jones2015a} identified 110 extreme AGB stars (which represent a small subset of the general AGB population) and over 1500 candidate evolved stars within M32.
+The ratio of carbon to oxygen-rich AGB stars is unknown, as the chemistry of the AGB stars are not discernible from their {\em Spitzer} colours.
+In this paper, we present our newly obtained {\em HST} observations of M32 using the medium-band WFC3/IR filters to unambiguously identify carbon- and oxygen-rich AGB stars and detect the intrinsically faint, early-type AGB stars at the tip of the red giant branch (TRGB).
 Section~\ref{sec:observations} describes the observations and data processing.
 In Section~\ref{sec:results} we present our results including the identification of individual C- and M-type AGB stars in our field.
 We also discuss contamination by M31 stars.
 In Section~\ref{sec:discussion} the AGB population, the metallicity and other properties are discussed and compared with the existing literature.
 Finally, in Section~\ref{sec:conclusion} we summarise the main results and our conclusions.